 Simple, smart, scalable project management tools that you'll really love using!
 Clubhouse provides a number of views into your team’s work.
 To navigate around, you can use the sidebar menu.

-If you are new to Clubhouse, the first thing you should do is set up your profile and your organization (if you are the Organization administrator or owner).
+If you are new to Clubhouse, the first thing you should do is set up your profile and your Workspace (if you are the Workspace administrator or owner).
 You can do this by clicking on the Settings gear in the upper-right hand corner of any page.

 We encourage you to set up Two Factor Authentication (2FA) and to encourage all your teammates to do the same.
 You can see which users have it disabled by going to Settings > User Directory.
 The alert symbol indicates that 2FA has not yet been activated.

 Here's information on how to login after you've enabled 2FA.

 Clubhouse Building Blocks

 Projects typically map to teams (such as Frontend, Backend, Mobile, Devops, etc) but can represent any open-ended product or initiative.You can click the large green Create Project button on the Projects page to create a new project.
 Learn more about Projects here.